 Disclosure: We scrutinize our research, ratings and reviews using strict editorial integrity.
 In full transparency, this site may receive compensation from partners listed through affiliate partnerships, though this does not affect our ratings.
 Learn more about how we make money by visiting our advertiser disclosure.

-Growth stocks are still on the menu for 2025.
+Growth stocks are back on the menu for 2025.

-Today, I’m going to help you find the best growth stocks for 2025—picks that can grow not just their top and bottom lines, but your nest egg, too.
+Today, I’ll run you through our recently refreshed list of Wall Street’s favorite growth stocks at 2025’s midpoint—picks that can grow not just their top and bottom lines, but your nest egg, too.
 Read on as I discuss some of the basic tenets of growth investing, and then I’ll discuss several potential opportunities with growth characteristics.

 Disclaimer: This article does not constitute individualized investment advice.
 These securities appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.